 Appetizers, Homemade Takeout, Sides

 Dolmas, from the Turkish verb “to stuff”, are a culinary legacy of the Ottoman Empire.
-Dolmas can either be vegetarian or stuffed with meat, served hot or cold, and alongside a variety of sauces.
+Dolmas can either be vegetarian or stuffed with meat, enjoyed hot or cold, and served alongside a variety of sauces.

 You’ll find a number of variations in the countries that were part of the Ottoman Empire, like my husband’s native country of Albania.
 It’s no surprise that lamb dolmas are my husband’s all-time favorite snack!
 He can eat a giant batch by himself in an astonishingly small amount of time.

-I serve these with a garlicky yogurt sauce or with a simple squeeze of lemon and a drizzle of my best extra-virgin olive oil.
+I serve these with either a simple yogurt sauce or Tirokafteri, and always a drizzle of my best extra-virgin olive oil and a squeeze of fresh lemon!

 Sacha Hirschfeld